taajuddin/interview_prep/PostgreSQL_Interview_Questions.md

-# PostgreSQL Interview Questions and Answers (For Backend Developers – 5 Years Experience)
+# PostgreSQL Interview Questions and Answers

 This document provides PostgreSQL interview questions and answers tailored for backend developers with 5 years of experience.